intrinio/python-sdk/docs/OptionsApi.md

 options_api = intrinio_sdk.OptionsApi()

-identifier = 'null' # str | The Intrinio ID or code of the options contract to request prices for. start_date = '2019-01-01' # str | Return option contract prices on or after this date. (optional) end_date = '2019-12-31' # str | Return option contract prices on or before this date. (optional) page_size = 100 # int | The number of results to return (optional) (default to 100)
+identifier = 'identifier_example' # str | The Intrinio ID or code of the options contract to request prices for. start_date = '2019-01-01' # str | Return option contract prices on or after this date. (optional) end_date = '2019-12-31' # str | Return option contract prices on or before this date. (optional) page_size = 100 # int | The number of results to return (optional) (default to 100)